 First and foremost, according to an interview Bloomberg Businessweek did with Sundar Pichai, a senior vice president at Google, we should hear or have a little preview, a little sneak peak at the next Android OS, “L” [-something] (take a guess in the comments).
 That's kind of exciting, unfortunately, we won't really get our hands on the OS in the near future.
 There have been rumors floating around that Google might have been working to overhaul the UI design.
 A particular design framework called “Quantum Paper” has been mentioned numerous times, however it is only a speculation for now.

-Google's new platform for wearable devices has already been presented, and if you haven't seen this short video – take a look:
+Google's new platform for wearable devices has already been presented.

 There seems to be a lot of Google Now-like stuff, which I, myself, don't find that exciting.
 Murmuring to your watch what to reply to a text seems a little overkill, and also an obvious “prank vulnerability” that your friends won't wait to “exploit”.
 But there definitely are fantastic new devices worth checking out like the Moto 360 and LG's G Watch.
 There are talks about Samsung being in the list of manufacturers said to present their Android Wear gadgets, which would be the right move for Samsung just to stay on the safe side, commercially.
 Samsung showed initiative (I'm referring to their Tizen OS) to become less dependent on Android, and they already have wearables on the market, so why not have a backup?